effectivelywild/ansible-collection-technitium-dns/README.md

-# ansible-collection-technitium-dns
+# Ansible Collection - technetium.dns

-Ansible collection for Technitium DNS Server based on the API.
+Documentation for the collection.